AdobeDocs/campaign.en/help/v8/send/attaching-files.md

 >[!NOTE]
 >
 >This type of configuration is generally carried out in the delivery templates.
-For more on this, refer to the [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/using-delivery-templates/about-templates.html).
+For more on this, refer to this [page](../send/create-templates.md).

 ## Guardrails {#attachments-guardrails}